 Head cross country coach Greg Hipp gives tips on running in the summer heat

-The 2014 season will be Greg Hipp's fourth at the helm of Northern Illinois' cross country program.
+The 2014-15 season will be Greg Hipp's fourth at the helm of Northern Illinois' cross country and long-distance running program.

-Through Hipp's career his teams have won seven NCAA Division-I conference team championships while his middle and long distance runners have individually accumulated 119 All-Conference honors, 31 individual conference championship titles, been runner-ups 24 times and have placed third 31 times.
-With eight NCAA All-Region and two NCAA All-America track honors, Hipp's runners have compiled 21 NCAA First-Round/Regional and 15 NCAA National Championship qualifying performances from the 800-meter to the 10,000-meter events and cross country.
+Through Hipp's career, his teams have won seven NCAA Division-I conference team championships while his middle and long distance runners have individually accumulated 119 All-Conference honors, 31 individual conference championship titles, been runner-ups 24 times and have placed third 31 times.
+With 10 NCAA All-Region and two NCAA All-America track honors, Hipp's runners have compiled 23 NCAA First-Round/Regional and 15 NCAA National Championship qualifying performances from the 800-meter to the 10,000-meter events and cross country.
 Additionally three of Hipp's runners have qualified for the USA National Championships with five athletes earning USA Junior National Championship qualifiers.